 - Easy Automations: Routine actions move automatically, like sending updates or shifting tasks between stages.
 This saves time and keeps the workflow smooth.

 - Time Tracking and Schedules: Timelines and calendars show deadlines, workload, and progress.
-Teams can plan ahead and avoid last-minute pressure.
+Teams can plan and avoid last-minute pressure.

 - Simple Team Collaboration: Comments, tags, files, and updates stay in one spot.
 This reduces long email chains and keeps communication clear.